BSc Nursing Syllabus and Subjects 2025 - Semester Wise, Electives, Books

 Practical Topics for BSc Nursing 2nd Year Syllabus

-The practical topics for BSc Nursing first and second semester are listed below.
+The practical topics for the BSc Nursing first and second semesters are listed below.

 • Nutrition